 It’s tempting to rely on Adobe Fonts for all your font management needs, and why not?
 It’s an incredibly powerful tool for creative professionals, within reason.
-But based on the reasons we’ve shared above, there are lots of situations where it’s far better to use a font manager like Suitcase Fusion.
+But based on the reasons we’ve shared above, there are lots of situations where it’s far better to use a font manager like Connect Fonts.
 Here are a few more reasons to consider:

 And there’s a more subtle risk to relying too much on Adobe Fonts.
 Many font designers will only make a few of their fonts available through Adobe.
 If you want to see all their fonts, you’ll need to go directly to their individual sites.
 And some font designers don’t resell their fonts through Adobe at all.
 Searching through Adobe Fonts is a great way to whet your creative appetite.
 But if you want to really satisfy your hunger, you’ll need to seek out font designers like Tré Seals, Jo Malinis, and Daniel Britton.